 - Coordination and monitoring of services provided by multiple organizations

 - Wellness and fitness programs

 - Screening and counseling for those considering moving to a nursing home

 - Assistive devices available for loan, up to three (3) months, to seniors.
 Items that are available are canes, walkers, crutches, bath benches, bath chairs, transfer benches, raised toilets, seats with arms, commodes and wheelchairs

 - Donations of equipment are also accepted.
 Call first to determine availability.

-Seniors interested in recreational, social and educational services are encouraged to visit the North Shore Senior Center at 161 Northfield Road or the Glenview Senior Center at 2400 Chestnut Ave.
-Operated by the Glenview Park District, the center has approximately 1,700 members and operates Monday through Friday, as well as some weekends.
+Seniors interested in recreational, social and educational services are encouraged to visit the North Shore Senior Center at 161 Northfield Road, Northfield, or the Glenview Senior Center's East Wing at 2400 Chestnut Avenue.
+Operated by the Glenview Park District, the Glenview Senior Center has approximately 1,700 members and operates Monday through Friday, as well as some weekends.
 Call (847) 724-4793 for more information.

 For an overview of services and programs available to older people living in their own homes, visit the Illinois Department of Aging website.

 The Village Senior Housing Assistance Program is designed to help eligible Glenview residents with their property taxes or rent.

 The Village has approved up to $2,145 per year toward rent or property taxes for qualifying Glenview senior citizens.
 Qualified recipients will be selected according to need.
 Checks are issued twice per year and are made payable to the applicant only.
 Any questions, please contact Kim Hand at 847.904.4366.